 Where the Coach Can Make a Big Difference

-It may be that an individual is interested in fast tracking his/her career goals and can utilise the skills of a career coach to ensure an effective and workable strategy and action plan can be created.
+It may be that an individual is interested in fast-tracking his/her career goals and can utilize the skills of a career coach to ensure an effective and workable strategy and action plan can be created.
 In these instances, a client and coach gain a greater understanding of the client’s goals and aspirations during the consultation session.

 During subsequent coaching sessions, a client will begin to appreciate the empowerment and contentment felt as the coaching progresses.
-Many people benefit tremendously from non directive coaching sessions because the emphasis is on the individual and not on the coach to lead the way.
+Many people benefit tremendously from nondirective coaching sessions because the emphasis is on the individual and not on the coach leading the way.

 There are a number of reasons advocating the use of a good career coach when planning career goals, but before exploring this, it is worth identifying what constitutes a great coach.

 Below are a few pointers highlighting the factors which constitute a great coach:

 - A proven track record in working with clients, helping them fast-track their goals and career aspirations

 - A coaching qualification from a reputable institution

 - Having a supervisor for career coaches in the early stages of their career